jxxcarlson/machines/README.md

 in the `ListMachine` module.
 However, this module exposes only one function, `runMachine`, and one type, `InternalState`.
-To define a `ListMachine`, one needs only define an output function, which has type signature
+To define a `ListMachine`, one need only define an output function, which has type signature

 ```